 A schedule used by the Auto Attendant after regular business hours.
-The administrator configures the After Hours Time Schedule in the customer portal.
+The administrator configures the After Hours Time Schedule in the Client Portal.

 Automated attendant or receptionist that answers your Auto Attendant phone number and typically plays a customized greeting and menu options to callers.
 Auto Attendant can play the same greeting and menu options all day, every day, or it can be customized for holidays, business hours and after hours.

 Recorded greeting that callers hear when they reach the Auto Attendant.
 There are two types of greetings: Automated and Personal.
 An Automated Greeting is generated by the system without personalization.
 Personal greetings can be added by using one of two methods: Direct recording using the CommPilot Voice Portal or uploading an audio file from an external source such as a computer.
 There are two greeting options: Business Hours and After Hours.
 Holiday schedules use the After Hours greeting.

 Auto Attendants can be customized using Time Schedules.
 Available Time schedules are: All Day, Every Day; Business Hours; After Hours; and Holidays.
 The default schedule for the Auto Attendant is All Day, Every Day.
 If you do not create a Time schedule, the Auto Attendant will use the default.
 Time Schedules are configured by the administrator in the Client Portal.

 A schedule used by the Auto Attendant during open hours.
 The administrator configures the Business Hours Time Schedule in the Client Portal.

 CPE generally refers to devices such as telephones, routers, switches, residential gateways, set-top boxes, fixed mobile convergence products, home networking adaptors, and internet access gateways that enable consumers to access services from Communications Service Providers and distribute those services via a LAN (Local Area Network).